AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/signatures.md

 ---
 # Get Signatures

-Keep business moving by collecting legally-binding e-signatures from others — from anywhere.
+Keep business moving by collecting legally binding e-signatures from others — from anywhere.

 >[!IMPORTANT]
 >
->You must have an Adobe Sign Enterprise entitlement in addition to your Acrobat Entreprise subscription.
+>You must have an Adobe Sign Enterprise entitlement in addition to your Acrobat Enterprise subscription.

 >[!VIDEO](https://video.tv.adobe.com/v/338359?hidetitle=true)